mantidproject/dockerfiles/Windows/jenkins-node/readme.md

 - Admin access to the cloud Windows virtual machine to host the node.
 - Admin access to Jenkins.
-- Read access to the `mantidproject/dockerfiles` repository.
+- Read access to the `mantidproject/dockerfiles` repository (https://github.com/mantidproject/dockerfiles).

 ## Connect to the windows cloud virtual machine